oliverbrummel/Weekend-Project/README.md

 * Fields be become editable
 * 'Edit' button is replaced by a 'Save' button
 * Edits are made
-* 'Save' button should send values to database and return fields to read-only
+* 'Save' button click should send values to database and return fields to read-only